prudh-vi/CHAT-DEMO/README.md

 - **Universal Compatibility**: Works across all major websites (at present it works only on X,LinkedIn,Safsoc)
 - **Context-aware Analysis**: Considers website context when evaluating messages
 - **Seamless Integration**: Works naturally with existing website interfaces
+- **Detection**: It detects the text if we click on enter from keyboard

 ## 🔄 Workflow